SanPen/GridCal/README.md

 - You can use GridCal for commercial work.
 - You can sell commercial services based on GridCal.
-- If you distrubute GridCal, you don't need to distribute GridCal's source code.
+- If you distribute GridCal, you don't need to distribute GridCal's source code.
 However, with python in practice you do.
 - GridCal license does not propagate, even if you use GridCal or pieces of it in your code.
   However, you must retain the individual files licensing.